-- Body Horror: The fate of the Colour's victims.
+- Body Horror: The penultimate fate of the Colour's victims.

 - Driven to Suicide: At least one of the Gardner children killed himself rather than suffer the fate that befell their mother.

-- Eldritch Abomination: The titular Colour is a particularly creepy example because its nature is never discerned—only its effects, vis-a-vis Ammi's tale and the nature of the heath itself.
+- Eldritch Abomination: The titular Colour is a particularly creepy example because its nature is never discerned—only its effects vis-à-vis Ammi's tale and the nature of the heath itself.
 It simply crashed on the property one day and anything else is pure speculation.